Government wobbles on debt restructuring decision with IMF – Lord Mensah

-Senior Lecturer at the University of Ghana Business School, Prof. Lord Mensah has advised government to be decisive on its intended debt restructuring move in order to lock a programme with the International Monetary Fund (IMF).
+Senior Lecturer at the University of Ghana-Business School, Prof. Lord Mensah has advised government to be decisive on its intended debt restructuring move in order to lock in a programme with the International Monetary Fund (IMF).

 His comment comes on the back of the Africa Pulse Report by the World Bank that places Ghana’s debt at a frightening percentage level.